A Hard Pass: The 7 Dangers of Buying a House with Mold

 7. Investors May Try to Hide Mold Damage

 States do have legislation in place against this.
-In California, sellers are required to disclose to potential buyers about any known defects.
-However, this may not always be a thorough report or the seller may be untruthful about the extent of the damage.
+In California, sellers are required to disclose to potential buyers any known defects.
+However, this may not always be a thorough report, or the seller may be untruthful about the extent of the damage.

 Buying a home that has been flipped or renovated can be quite risky.
 We highly recommend that you ask the seller to provide both an air quality test and a comprehensive mold inspection.

 The Difference Between Buyers That Conduct Mold Inspections – and Those That Don’t

 Before you buy any home, you should conduct a professional mold inspection – regardless of whether you see visible signs or not.
 This will let you know how much mold, if any, is in a home and whether it’s easily removable.
 You want to know if the house is worth the investment upfront.